 Result varies depending what your goal is.
 You may measure based on the number of followers, click through rate, numbers of sign up from targeted URL, etc.

 Social mention is an overall benchmark on how @handle is performing.
 Social mention is defined as how many times a brand is monitored on social media.

 Study shows that brands on twitter get an average of 39 mentions per day.
 Do you know what that number is for you?

 There are plenty of tools available to measure Twitter’s score.
 I am going to share with you the tools that are free and easy to use.

 Socialert is a one-stop solution for Twitter analytics, keyword analysis, hashtag tracking, identification of the trending topics, and more.

 The tool has an interactive dashboard that can help you track related keywords on a real-time basis.
 This can be used to get in touch with your audience (who haven’t mentioned your handle) or know how your competitors are performing.
 Besides Brand monitoring, the tool can also be used to identify relevant influencers and experts related to your domain.

 What works for me might not work for you.
 How do you analyze and make use of your Twitter data?
-Please share with me in the comment section!
+Tell us about it on Twitter!